 How to make this recipe

-This roasted carrot and parsnip recipe is super simple, and takes just 10 minutes to prep the veggies.
+Cooking parsnips and carrots in the oven is straightforward, and takes just 10 minutes to prep the veggies.

 Pro tip: Be sure to spread the carrots and parsnips in an even layer or they’ll steam rather than roast.